Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Note: There is a special configuration required for performing Image management on switches mgmt0 using the Nexus Dashboard Data interface.

-3. By default, when NDFC LAN Device Management Connectivity is set to Data, the SCP-POAP, and SNMP-trap service pods are spawned with persistent IPs associated with the Nexus Dashboard data interface subnet.
-For operations related to any file copies to/from the NDFC from/to the switch, NDFC uses default VRF.
+3. By default, when NDFC LAN Device Management Connectivity is set to Data, the SCP-POAP and SNMP-trap service pods are spawned with persistent IPs associated with the Nexus Dashboard data interface subnet.
+For operations related to any file copies to/from the NDFC from/to the switch, NDFC uses a default VRF.
 The switch has IP reachability to the Nexus Dashboard data interface over the default VRF.
 This includes image copy operations required for Image and package management.
 In this case, NDFC utilizes the mgmt0 interface VRF, also known as management VRF for such operations.
 Therefore, the following options are supported:

 3a.
 Enable NDFC server settings.
 On the NDFC Web UI, choose LAN > Settings > Server Settings > Discovery tab.
 Enable the setting as shown in the following image.